 Shiny web app

-Although robvis was originally designed for use in the command-line–based R programming environment, we developed a web app to make the tool available to those without knowledge of R. This is available via www.riskofbias.info.24 The app was built using Shiny,13 an R package which makes it easy to produce interactive web-apps, and provides a graphical user interface (GUI) for the robvis package, allowing users to interact with the functions presented above without the need to download R or type any commands.
+Although robvis was originally designed for use in the command-line–based R programming environment, we developed a web app to make the tool accessible to those without knowledge of R. This is available via www.riskofbias.info.24 The app was built using Shiny,13 an R package which makes it easy to produce interactive web-apps, and provides a graphical user interface (GUI) for the robvis package, allowing users to interact with the functions presented above without the need to download R or type any commands.
 Users can upload their data as either an Excel spreadsheet (recommended) or a comma-separate values (CSV) file, or can manually enter it directly into the app.
 Uploaded data are passed through a number of quality control checks that ensure the app will work correctly, and users are prevented from producing the plots until any issues identified have been addressed.
-Finally, users can customise their plots by defining a colour scheme and other parameters, all through the online app.
+Finally, users can customize their plots by defining a colour scheme and other parameters, all through the online app.

 Discussion